Five Major Ways to Improve Executive Succession

 When searching for those “ideal fit” external succession candidates, the window of opportunity to find them is small, usually two to three months.
 The remaining succession time is for interviewing, assessment, decision making, negotiation and onboarding.
 Total end-to-end succession time averages four to six months.
 Unacceptable, and more needs to be done.

-Thinking rationally, the hunt for top successor candidates should not just rely on that one off, short window in time.
-Or from one firms best known candidates.
-Executive succession is far too important and so is succession for other mission critical professionals.
 An organization’s succession planning team should consider building its own potential candidate databank developed all throughout the year.
-It makes so much sense as it informs all of succession all throughout the year.
+It makes so much sense as it informs all of succession planning all throughout the year.

 4. Benefit From Lean Succession